fidelsurtida/snake/README.md

   - Added snake shadow in sprite and fixed turn cover outside the screen.
   - Implemented the Game Over Screen.
 Added checker for collision with head and body parts to trigger the game over state.
+  - Implementation of Restart button event to reset the game after GAMEOVER.

 <br>
 <b>This project is currently under development.</b>